wiremock/wiremock-graphql-extension/README.md

 # Graphql Wiremock Extension - Graphql Body Matcher

+⚠️ **IMPORTANT**: Starting from version 0.6, this extension requires WireMock 3.x.
+WireMock 2.x is no longer supported from this version onwards.

-*A extension for GraphQL testing with Wiremock*
+*An extension for GraphQL testing with Wiremock*

 GraphqlBodyMatcher is an extension for [WireMock](https://wiremock.org/) that allows for semantical verification of GraphQL requests.